marcuspttr/python-api-challenge/README.md

 # python-api-challenge
-Pulling API's to analyze weather on a global scale and then planning a vacation.
+Pulling API's to analyze weather on a global scale and then planning an informed vacation.

 9/17/2021 First Major Commit:
 - Struggled on setting up initial API requests.